RudeRider/batch-cropper-app/README.md

 Output Resolution

-Sets the exact pixel dimensions (W x H) for the final exported image (rescales the cropped content).
+Selects a fixed pixel dimension (e.g., 1080×1920) or allows custom input.
+Default is 1080×1920.

-Orange border/ring if either Width or Height has a valid input.
+Orange border/ring if a fixed size is selected or if valid custom dimensions are entered.

 Output Format